Statistical Decision Theory with Counterfactual Loss: Expressiveness of Additive Counterfactual Loss

+Next, we show that when the outcome is binary, additive counterfactual risk admits a decomposition into \emph{accuracy} and \emph{difficulty} terms.
+Accuracy captures how well the chosen decision performs on the realized outcome.
+Difficulty measures how many counterfactual alternatives would have produced a successful outcome.
+Standard losses reflect accuracy, but cannot capture difficulty.

-To further build intuition for the above results, we study the special case of binary outcome, i.e., $\cY=\{0,1\}$.
+Consider the case of binary outcome and multi-valued decision, i.e., $\cY=\{0,1\}$ and $K \ge 3$.
 For notational simplicity, we ignore covariates.
 Without loss of generality, assume that $Y=1$ is a desirable outcome while $Y=0$ is undesirable.
-Under this setting, it is natural to consider the following ordering of weight functions in the additive counterfactual loss for any given decision $d$:
+Under this setting, it is natural to consider the following ordering of weight functions in the additive counterfactual loss in Definition~\ref{def:additive} for any given decision $d$,

-where the terms $\omega_d(d, y_d)$ for $y_d = 0,1$ account for the {\it accuracy} of decision, and the other weights $\{\omega_{d^\prime}(d, y_{d^\prime}) \}_{d^\prime \neq d}$ for $y_{d^\prime}=0,1$ capture its {\it difficulty}.
-The counterfactual loss is smaller when fewer alternative decisions would yield a desirable outcome (i.e., making a correct decision is difficult).
-The loss is greater when many alternatives would result in a desirable outcome (making a correct decision is easier).
-While accuracy is an essential part of standard decision theory, difficulty is unique to the counterfactual loss.
-In this way, the counterfactual loss rewards a consequential decision that changes the outcome.